General Rules and Conditions

 - Floral Art classes will be judged according to NAFAS 2009 Competition Manual.

-- All horticultural Exhibits must be the bona fide property of the exhibitor and have been in his or her possession for at least two months prior to the date of the Show.
+- All horticultural Exhibits must be the bona fide property of the exhibitor and have been in their possession for at least two months prior to the date of the Show.

 - Where the quantity to be exhibited is stated in the Schedule it must be adhered to and any excess or deficiency in the number shown will disqualify.